danactive/history/README.md

 Changelog
 ------
+####0.9.0 - 2012-May-21 - Support multiple galleries (Major update)
+* This structure change makes it easier to seperate the history application from the personal content
+* Demo gallery moved to the gallery-demo folder
+* Album XML schema updated (1.8) to reflect folder name

+####0.8.0 - 2012-May-20 - New admin page: Image manipulation to produce thumbnails 185x45 and move images to photos folder

+####0.7.0 - 2012-May-07 - New admin page: edit existing albums (XML generation)

 ####0.6.0 - 2012-May-06 - added ability for viewing of HTML5 videos

 ####0.5.0 - 2012-May-06 - added Node.js for admin section